bendagan85/cloud-native-gis-pipeline/README.md

 **Geo-SRE** is a production-grade, event-driven DevOps project designed to ingest, validate, and visualize geospatial data automatically.

 Unlike standard web apps, this project focuses on **Infrastructure reliability, Security, and Automation**.
-It features a "Zero-Touch" workflow where data uploaded to S3 triggers a complex chain of events, processed securely inside a private Kubernetes network, and visualized in real-time.
+It features a near zero-touch workflow where data uploaded to S3 triggers a complex chain of events, processed securely inside a private Kubernetes network, and visualized in real-time.

 ---